La Célestine, Célestite or Coelestin

 Where to place a Célestine?

-- A Celestine in your home brings comforting, gentle and soothing energies.
+- A Celestine in your home brings gentle, comforting and soothing energies.
+In geode form, Célestine brings a peaceful atmosphere to a place or home.

 - You can place it in a child's, baby's or adult's bedroom to help with sleep.